sjoorm/php-runner/README.md

 - Encapsulate logic in different tasks instead of writing spaghetti code.
 - Chain task runners to describe dependencies between tasks.
 - Pass a payload to task runner.
 Payload gets passed from task to task.
-- Skip single Tasks during runtime by implementing unless() method.
+- Skip single tasks during runtime by implementing unless() method.
-- Use setUp() and tearDown() on each task to prepare and shutdown task execution.
+- Use setUp() and tearDown() on each task to prepare and cleanup task execution.
 - Use onSuccess() and onFailure() to attach callbacks.
 - Call retry() in task to use task runners retry handling.
 - Call skip() in task to skip task processing.